Back to Health News & Stories

 A belly bulge that doesn’t go away eight weeks after delivering your baby is the most noticeable symptom of diastasis recti.
 You may see a bulge pop outward or a hollow space along the midline of your abdomen.
 This bulge can occur with even minimal activation of your belly muscles.

 Diastasis recti can lead to pelvic organ prolapse (when your pelvic organs drop out of their proper place) because the abdominal muscles can’t support your spine, bowels, bladder, and other internal organs.
-The condition also can lead to other problems, including:
+The condition can also lead to other problems, including:

 Severe cases of diastasis recti can lead to a hernia—which occurs when your internal organs or tissues poke out of a hole that develops in your abdominal wall—that requires surgical treatment.

-Can I prevent diastasis recti?
+Can you prevent diastasis recti?

 After pregnancy, give your belly time to heal and avoid doing any abdominal exercises—especially crunches—until you get approval from your OB/GYN provider.
-You also should discuss what exercises are safe for you.
+You should also discuss what exercises are safe for you.

 How is diastasis recti treated?